AI prompts

 The guided setup is only intended for introductory purposes, once you are familiar with Periphery you can try some more advanced options, all of which can be seen with `periphery help scan`.

-If your project consists of one or more standalone frameworks that do not also contain some kind of application that consume their interfaces, then you'll need to tell Periphery to assume that all public declarations are in fact used by including the `--retain-public` option.
+If your project consists of one or more standalone frameworks that do not also contain some kind of application that consumes their interfaces, you need to tell Periphery to assume that all public declarations are used with the `--retain-public` option.

-For projects that are mixed Objective-C & Swift, it's highly recommend you [read about the implications](#objective-c) this can have on your results.
+For projects that are mixed Objective-C & Swift, it's highly recommended you [read about the implications](#objective-c) this can have on your results.

 ### Configuration